Mo-Foula/books-recommendation-api/README.md

 # Book Recommendations API

 This project is a book recommendation system that allows users to add the pages of books that they read and the system could recommend the most trending books based on the most read books.

+This API is still under development, but it is built on role-based authorization which makes us it scalable for building admin panels.
 ## Steps to run
 ### Environment Variables
 First create a .env file and add the needed environment variables to it.